 Woe Is Me!
-"My Friends Can't Stand My Boyfriend.
-How Do I Deal?"
+“My Friends Can’t Stand My Boyfriend.
+How Do I Deal?”

 DR: I’ll get straight to the point — yes, it will affect your relationship in the long term, but only if you’re trying to make everyone happy and want everyone to approve of your decision.
 Look, if you think you have a healthy relationship, then great!
 Your friends aren’t party to this relationship, you are.
 However, I want to ask here: do you have a history of falling head over heels in love with people, refusing to acknowledge toxic behavior from partners, or disregarding any bona fide advice that questions your relationship without even considering it?
 If that’s the case, you should perhaps evaluate the relationship — and also try to think if your experience with intimate relationships is why you care about what your friends think.
 If not, well, who cares what people not directly involved in something think about that thing?

 Moreover, I’d like to add here that a lot of people are socially “inept.”
 They can come off as rude or arrogant without ever intending to.
-Maybe, they were trying to establish boundaries, or being honest, or trying to open up about themselves that could be construed as something completely different according to social standards.
+Maybe, they were trying to establish boundaries, or being honest, or trying to open up about themselves — it’s possible they were construed as something completely different, as per social standards.
 I don’t know if that’s what’s been happening — only your boyfriend, and maybe even you, can comment on that — but I just wanted to throw this possibility out there.
 Also, let’s say he’s insulting and boastful — no one’s going to be perfect, and you have to decide what kind of flaws in a partner you can deal with.
 If this bothers you, talk to him about it, or take a call on the future of your relationship; if not, well, continue dating him, I guess.

 However, if you do choose to date him, disregarding what your friends have to say, and at some point, you decide the relationship isn’t working out, and you should end things, please don’t hesitate just because you think your friends will go all “I told you so” on you.
 Please remember that this is your journey, and you get to do what you want as long as you’re not hurting/harming people.